hypergonial/hikari-miru/docs/getting_started.md

 ## Subclassing

-A more advanced way to use `miru` is to create our own custom classes of buttons, select menus, and more.
+A more advanced way to use `miru` is to create our own custom classes, or templates, if you will, of buttons, select menus, and more.
 This allows us to customize to a great degree their behaviour, pass variables dynamically, add or remove items on the fly, and more!

 ??? question "Help!
 What are classes, and how do they work?"
     If you're not sure how classes & subclassing work in Python, check out this [guide from Real Python](https://realpython.com/python3-object-oriented-programming/) on the subject.